 Internal Medicine-for 22 week WRITE session

-Click Here for the WRITE Preceptor Submissions Summary & Checklist which is an overview of all WRITE requirements.
+Click Here for the 22-week Preceptor Submissions & Summary Checklist which is an overview of the WRITE requirements.

 The internal medicine clerkship is a twelve week clinical experience: eight weeks are focused on care of hospitalized adults and four on primary care internal medicine.
 Students who are doing internal medicine as part of WRITE all spend six weeks learning inpatient medicine at a large hospital in the Seattle area; most will have been at one of the three major teaching hospitals: University of Washington Medical Center (UWMC), Harborview Medical Center (the county hospital for the Seattle area), or the Seattle VA Medical Center.
 While at their WRITE sites, students will work with ambulatory internists for another six weeks to complete the primary care portion of their internal medicine training.

 For students at the three academic hospitals, they will have been part of a resident team, usually made up of a faculty attending, a senior resident, one or two interns, and one or two medical students.
 On average, students admit 1-2 patients every 3-4 days and carry 3-5 patients at a time, although specifics vary widely based on the logistics of the hospital and the abilities of the students.
 Each hospital serves a different population: UWMC has more patients with organ transplants and other esoteric problems, while patients at Harborview are more likely to have illnesses associated with poverty or homelessness, and the patients at the VA are a mix of older and younger veterans with differing medical problems.